nystudio107/fastcgicachebust/README.md

 ## Configuring FastCGI Cache Bust

 Click on the gear icon next to the plugin to configure it by adding the full absolute path to your Nginx FastCGI Cache directory.
+If you require more than one FastCGI Cache directory cleared, separate the paths with a comma (`,`).

 ## Using FastCGI Cache Bust